nmdl-mizo/isdpainn/evaluation/README.md

 ```

 ### Molecular spectra of a benzene molecule along a axis

+The training data used intensities in the x, y, and z directions only, obtained from DFT calculations, but to test whether there is generalization performance for other general directions, molecular spectra were predicted for benzene molecules rotated about one axis using weights trained with random splits and compared to those calculated with DFT.

 Run the following command and `evaluation/figures/rotated_benzene_x.png` will be generated.
 ```sh